 Emotional, physical, and mental deviations and their relationship to psychological and social functioning across the lifespan.
-Requires 20 hours of volunteer work with a population which meets the criteria for disabilities.
 Prerequisite(s); if any: PSY 321.

 PSY 372 - The Counseling and Interviewing Process (3)

 Developing interpersonal skills and competencies for working with individuals.
 Particular emphasis placed on working with reluctant, difficult, and hostile clients.
 Participants assess personal attitudes and beliefs in relations to enhancing their interpersonal style.
 Students may not also take PCL 374 for credit.
 Prerequisite(s); if any: PSY 101.